petschge/ECSIM/README.md

 computational effort due to the faster particles pushes in VPIC, the heating rate in VPIC is lower thanin ECSIM.

+### Driven Whistler Wave

+This tests uses an antenna modelled as an externally imposed current to drive a whistler wave inside a thermal plasma.

 ### Acknowledgments

 The code was developed during a technology evaluation phase for a project sponsored by US National Science Foundation under award NSF-2031024.